tanem/express-backbone-boilerplate/README.md

 ## Unit tests

 Both client and server unit tests can be run via `./run-tests.sh`.
-JUnit XML is output to `./_junitxml'.
+JUnit XML is output to `./_junitxml', and be used in CI tools like Jenkins.

 ### Client